-FINMA favors financial services providers furnishing clients with complete and readily understandable product documentation.
+FINMA advocates that financial service providers furnish clients with complete and readily understandable product documentation.
 In particular, providers of standardised financial products such as shares, bonds and structured products should be obliged to draw up a prospectus.
 This document must contain all the key details of the product and the provider and ensure transparency concerning the risks associated with buying the product.
-To ensure that retail clients are better able to understand compound financial products such as structured products and unit-linked life insurance plans, and are informed about the direct and indirect costs these products entail, FINMA is also calling for brief,
+To ensure that retail clients are better able to understand compound financial products such as structured products and unit-linked life insurance plans, and are informed about the direct and indirect costs these products entail, FINMA is also calling for brief product descriptions of roughly two to three pages along the lines of the simplified prospectuses produced for securities funds.

-See Consob Communication no. 9019104 of 2 March 2009.
+See Consob Communication no 9019104 of 2 March 2009.

-&lt;sup>37 SEC Rel.
-No. 33-8998 (Jan.
-13, 2009) [74 FR 4546 (Jan.
-26, 2009)].
+39 SEC Rel.
+No. 33-8998 (13 January 2009) [74 FR 4546 (26 January 2009)].

-See www.finma.ch/e/aktuell/pages/mm-vertriebsbericht-20120224.aspx roughly two to three-page product descriptions along the lines of the simplified prospectuses produced for securities funds.
+See www.finma.ch/e/aktuell/pages/mm-vertriebsbericht-20120224.aspx.

 Furthermore, the Federal Department of Finance published, on 18 February 2013, the hearing report of the Steering Group for the Federal Financial Services Act.
 This shows the possible key thrusts of the planned regulatory project.
 The project covers not only the improvement of consumer protection, but also the amendment and harmonisation of the applicable regulations under financial market legislation.
+41